 SHU prisoners spend 22 ½ to 24 hours every day in a cramped, concrete, windowless cell.
 They are denied telephone calls, contact visits, and vocational, recreational, or educational programming.
 Hundreds of Pelican Bay SHU prisoners have been isolated under these conditions for over 10 years and dozens for more than 20 years, causing harmful and predictable psychological deterioration.
 In fact, solitary confinement for as little as 15 days is now widely recognized to cause lasting psychological damage and can constitute torture under international law.

 In addition, the suit charges that prisoners are denied any meaningful review of their SHU placement.
 California, alone among all 50 states and most other jurisdictions, imposes extremely prolonged solitary confinement based merely on a prisoner’s alleged association with a prison gang.
 Gang “affiliation” is assessed without considering whether a prisoner is – or ever was – actually involved in gang activity.

 Ashker v.
-Brown amended an earlier pro se lawsuit filed by Pelican Bay SHU prisoners Todd Ashker and Danny Troxell.
+Governor of California amended an earlier pro se lawsuit filed by Pelican Bay SHU prisoners Todd Ashker and Danny Troxell.
 The case is before Judge Claudia Wilken in the U.S. District Court for the Northern District of California.